microfocus-idol/idol-rich-media-tutorials/tutorials/setup/SETUP.md

 ### Access IDOL software

-IDOL software is available under a range of license types, inlcuding the *IDOL Ultimate* that we just accessed.
+IDOL software is available under a range of license types, including the *IDOL Ultimate* that we just accessed.
 To have access to all the components used in these tutorials, you need to request access to one additional license type:

 1. Under *Product Center*, select *IDOL*, then *IDOL Ultimate*
 2. Complete the web form with your details to gain access